Giancarlo Parretti: Pathé

 In 1989, he took over The Cannon Group, Inc. from Menahem Golan and Yoram Globus.
 Almost immediately afterwards, he made plans to take over the historic French studio Pathé, and changed Cannon's name to Pathé Communications in anticipation of the buyout.
 However, the French government blocked his bid due to concerns about his background.

 "In 1990, the Italian financier Giancarlo Parretti was trying to line up the Liberian government as an investor in a company he was using to buy MGM/UA Communications.
 But the relationship ended when Mr. Parretti’s ally, the Liberian president Samuel K. Doe, was tortured and killed by opponents."

 Undaunted, Parretti bought Metro-Goldwyn-Mayer (MGM) in 1990 for $1.2 billion, using money borrowed from the Dutch arm of Crédit Lyonnais and contingent on future profits financing the purchase from mogul Kirk Kerkorian.

-Parretti persuaded Steve Ross (who, at the time, was chairman of Time Warner) to guarantee a $650 million loan to help his Pathé Communications to carry out the deal, with Time Warner in return gaining access to 3,000 films in the Pathé and MGM/UA libraries to distribute worldwide through theaters, TV and home video.
+Parretti persuaded Steve Ross (who, at the time, was founder and chairman of Time Warner) to guarantee a $650 million loan to help his Pathé Communications to carry out the deal, with Time Warner in return gaining access to 3,000 films in the Pathé and MGM/UA libraries to distribute worldwide through theaters, TV and home video.
 Parretti then merged the former Cannon with the MGM purchase to create the short-lived MGM-Pathé Communications.

 MGM

-Under Parretti's control, MGM released almost no films (one victim being the James Bond franchise; the planned production of the seventeenth Bond film, Property of a Lady), while Parretti enjoyed a Hollywood mogul lifestyle.
+Under Parretti's control, MGM released almost no films (one victim being the James Bond franchise; the planned production of the seventeenth Bond film), while Parretti enjoyed a Hollywood mogul lifestyle.
 He fired most of the accounting staff, appointed his then 21-year-old daughter to a senior financial post, and used company money to buy lavish gifts for several girlfriends, including a former runner-up for Miss Universe.
 In 1991, his ownership dissolved in a flurry of lawsuits and a default to Crédit Lyonnais, and Parretti faced securities fraud charges in both the United States and Europe.
-In March 1999, he was found guilty of misuse of corporate funds and fraud and he was sentenced in absentia to four years in prison and fined 1 million Ff by a Paris court.
+In March 1999, he was found guilty of misuse of corporate funds and fraud and was sentenced in absentia to four years in prison and fined one million French francs by a Paris court.